Stasieniec/elevenlabs-hackathon/DATABASE.md

 # Oratoria Database Structure

 ## Overview
 Oratoria uses Supabase as its database provider.
-The database is designed to store only user-specific data, while course content is maintained in the codebase for better version control and maintainability.
+The database is designed to store user-specific data, while course content is maintained in the codebase for better version control and maintainability.

 ## Tables